Radiologic Technologists Advisory Board Frequently Asked Questions

 3. How can I obtain an application for a license and how long does the process take?

-Applications can be downloaded from the board’s website or you may call the board office at 804-367-4673.
+Applications can be accessed from the board’s website or you may call the board office at 804-367-4600.
 The average time to process an application is 6 to 8 weeks.

 4. Can I practice with a temporary license until a full license is issued?